deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 **Rule 2**

-    Assigning a value to the original field also updates the value in the associated current language translation field.
+    Assigning a value to the original field updates the value in the associated current language translation field.

 **Rule 3**